ibm-cloud-docs/power-iaas/modifying-instance.md

     The size of a volume cannot be decreased once it is created.
 The maximum size of a volume that can be created is 72551 GB.
     {: note}

-9. Optional: Set either the Shareable or Bootable property of the storage volume to **On**.
+9. Optional: Set the Shareable or Bootable property of the storage volume to **On**.
 You cannot set both the options to **On** at the same time.

 10. Click the terms and conditions link to read the [IBM Cloud Terms of Use](/docs/overview?topic=overview-terms).
-To continue, select the **I agree to the Terms and conditions** checkbox and click **Save**.
+To continue, select the **I agree to the Terms and conditions** checkbox and then click **Save**.

 In an AIX VSI, if you resize your boot storage volume, run the `chvg -g rootvg` command.
 {: note}